Suikoden V: Plot

 In the ending, Lymsleia re-assumes the throne and dissolves the Senate, though a new representative parliament is created to replace it and advise the Queen.
 Depending on the player's choices and performance, several endings are possible.
 If very few optional stars of destiny were recruited, Lyon dies of the wounds she received earlier and the Prince wanders off alone in despair.
 If most but not all of the stars were recruited, the Prince travels the world with Georg.
 If all 108 Stars were recruited, Lyon survives.
 If the Prince chose to be nice when interacting with Lymsleia, he has the further option of staying in Falena and becoming the new Commander of the Queen's Knights, with Lyon by his side.

 Development

 Suikoden V was directed by Takahiro Sakiyama, a newcomer to the Suikoden franchise, and written by Kazuyoshi Tsugawa, who served as the writer for The Sword of Etheria and worked on the battle system design for Skies of Arcadia.

-The game started out as a gaiden to the series, with development beginning even before that of Suikoden IV.
-However, as the content that the team came up with grew, it eventually evolved into a main installment.
+Development of the game started when Sakiyama was working on a side-game (gaiden) to the Suikoden series at a conceptual stage.
+Producer Noritada Matsukawa asked him if he was interested in directing Suikoden V. The gaiden project was cancelled and Sakiyama fully focused on the development of a main game.
+On the next day after having been asked to direct the game, he drafted the framework of the scenario.